FranzDiebold/mythology-land-alexa-skill/README.md

 ### Example Conversation
 1. *Open lyktos*
 2. *List greek gods*
-3. *Tell me more about hermes*
+3. *Tell me more about Hermes*
-4. *Who are the parents of mercury?*
+4. *Who are the parents of Mercury?*
 5. *Compare mercury and its counterpart*
-6. *What are typical symbols of minerva?*
+6. *What are typical symbols of Minerva?*
 7. *Who is the counterpart of Neptune?*
 8. *Tell me about this project.*